Andi Sullivan: Washington Spirit

 Sullivan (left) and Alanna Kennedy fight for the ball in a match between Washington Spirit and Orlando Pride on June 23, 2018.

 On January 18, 2018, Sullivan was selected as the number one overall draft pick at the 2018 NWSL College Draft by the Washington Spirit.
 Sullivan appeared in every game for the Spirit, except for the last game of the season which she missed as she was completing in the Nordic Cup with U.S. U-23.
 Sullivan was named a finalist for NWSL Rookie of the Year, finishing second in voting behind winner Imani Dorsey.
 Sullivan returned to Washington for the 2019 NWSL season and was named team captain.
 On January 9, 2020, she re-signed with the Spirit.

 At the beginning of the 2021 NWSL Season, Sullivan once again re-signed with Washington, inking a two-year deal.
 She went on to captain the Spirit to the club's first-ever NWSL Championship title in a 2–1 comeback victory over the Chicago Red Stars.
 Sullivan converted the match's equalizer in the 67th minute, firing a penalty kick past opposing goalkeeper Cassie Miller to draw the two teams level.
 On June 20, 2023, Sullivan and the Spirit agreed on a new three-year deal with a team option for 2026.

 In April 2024, Sullivan reached 100 regular season NWSL appearances.
 She started in all of the Spirit's NWSL games until mid-October, where she suffered an injury during a match versus the Orlando Pride.
 The Washington Spirit later announced that Sullivan had torn her ACL and would be placed on the season-ending injury list, missing the rest of the regular season and playoffs.
 She had previously suffered an ACL tear 8 years earlier, in October 2017.

+Sullivan remained affiliated with the Spirit during the 2025 season while she was on maternity leave.
+The Spirit resigned Sullivan for the 2026 season, her ninth with the Spirit.
+At the start of the 2026 season, Sullivan had 134 total appearances with the Spirit, with ten goals and six assists over more than 11,000 minutes of play.